 "We signed papers and didn't sleep much that night.
 ‘Oh my God, we didn't just do this.’"

 One day he came home, his clothes were all ripped and torn and he was just a mess.
 My mom said, ‘My God.
-What's happened?’, and he said, ‘I crashed our airplane.’
+What's happened?’
+And he said, ‘I crashed our airplane.’
 She said, ‘What airplane?’
-‘The airplane I traded for the apartment house.’ and she said, ‘What apartment house?!’
+‘The airplane I traded for the apartment house.’
+‘What apartment house?!’
 He was that sort of person.

-He would come home and jingle the change in his pocket and say, ‘Okay, ready?’, and we'd all gather around to play bingo for the change.
-His birthday was on the 4th of July and the whole town would come to our house.
+He would come home and jingle the change in his pocket and say, ‘Okay, ready?’ and we'd all gather around to play bingo for the change.
+His birthday was on the Fourth of July, and the whole town would come to our house.
 He'd give away cap guns.
 We'd have sparklers.
 He was in charge of the fireworks.
 He was just a really neat man.

 He died really young, when he was 42.
 But he had a really full life.
 His generosity and spunk were so inspiring.
 And he taught me to embrace spontaneity, and to trust.
 To trust that if you follow your gut, and if you believe in and trust others, good things will come to you."

-Judy: “I first met Sandy when she was in charge of a theatre in Denison, Iowa.
+Judy: “I first met Sandy when she was in charge of a theater in Denison, Iowa.
 We were both originally from Iowa.
-In fact we grew up only a few towns apart, but we didn’t know each other as kids.
+In fact, we grew up only a few towns apart, but we didn’t know each other as kids.

-Another coincidence is that we also had both moved out to California in our twenties, and had lives there before moving back to the Midwest, but we didn’t meet until one day when I was visiting Denison for a doctor's appointment.
+Another coincidence is that we also had both moved out to California in our 20s, and had lives there before moving back to the Midwest.
+But we didn’t meet until one day when I was visiting Denison for a doctor's appointment.

 I had tried setting up an appointment with my favorite hometown doctor, but she had recently moved a few towns over so I had to travel there for my appointment.
 My doctor was a friend, and knew I was into the arts, so after the appointment she wanted to take me to see the only game in town, the Donna Reed Theatre.”

-Sandy: “We got introduced, and at some point Judy asked me if the theatre had a newsletter.
+Sandy: “We got introduced, and at some point Judy asked me if the Theatre had a newsletter.
 I said, ‘No, we do not.
 Would you like to do one?’
-And she said, ‘Sure!'
+She said, ‘Sure!'
 It was a good enough way to start a conversation.

-Judy: “Later on Sandy and I were living in Galena, IL.
+Judy: “Later on, Sandy and I were living in Galena, Illinois.
 One day our neighbor said, ‘Oh, you guys should go see the House on the Rock!’
-I thought, being so terribly knowledgeable about architecture, that it was Frank Lloyd Wright's Falling Water.
+I thought, being so terribly knowledgeable about architecture, that it was Frank Lloyd Wright's Fallingwater.
 So off we went.
-Our neighbor also said: ‘And make sure you stop in Mineral Point and have breakfast at the Redwood!’”
+Our neighbor also said, ‘And make sure you stop in Mineral Point and have breakfast at the Redwood!’”